From Diary 7.

 I walk back to the car to sort out some photos.
 I keep one copy on me and one in the car, either on the PC or on a stick.
 I brought around 35 GB external memory on top of the little 15 GB on the PC, and it seems to be slightly too little.
 Have to take the 4 GB MP3 player in use as well.
 The photos are 3072x2304 pixels, and average 3,3 MB.
 After two hours, I make coffee, and just sit and relax.

-The rest of the day, we just drive south-west with any plan.
+The rest of the day, we just drive south-west without any plan.
 Makes a few stops when I see some interesting bulbs, or my co-explorer wants to check out a mountain - which always seems to lush and with no "interesting plants".
 We passes Omaruru, Karibib by the small roads and ends up in Usakos by B1.

 At one point in the afternoon, we end up in a private game farm.
 There is a sign warning about rhinos, but we only find a group of six giraffes.
 Out the same way we came in, and while dark clouds gather, we see some interesting mountains, which have to wait until tomorrow.
 50 kilometres down B1 to find a "right" campsite; Namib Wüste Farmstal, which we end up at in pitch black, half pass eight.
 It looks like rain, and I put up my tent under a roof to the toilets: Let it rain!